colyseus/docs/docs/state/schema.md

 Maps are recommended to track your game entities by id, such as players, enemies, etc.

 !!!
-Note "More"
+Warning "Only string keys are supported at the moment"
-    There are more methods you can use from Maps.
-[Have a look at the MDN Documentation for Maps](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/).
+    Currently, the `MapSchema` only allows you to provide the value type.
+The key type is always `string`.

 ```typescript fct_label="TypeScript"
 import { Schema, MapSchema, type } from "@colyseus/schema";